Motor Vehicle Registration

 - Their state or local government requires that they repair the vehicle.

-- The test failure does not result from misuse of the vehicle or a failure to follow the manufacturer’s written maintenance instructions.
+- The failure does not result from misuse of the vehicle or a failure to follow the manufacturer’s written maintenance instructions.

-- They present the vehicle to a warranty-authorized manufacturer representative, along with evidence of the emissions test failure, during the warranty period.
+- They present the vehicle to a warranty-authorized manufacturer representative, along with evidence of the emissions failure, during the warranty period.